AlexBarker97/FairTower---DnD-Campaign/README.md

 • How does the political system work.
 • Have people heard different rumours as to why the training is happening.
 • Technology time period
+• How common is magic in the world (almost non-existent day to day)
+• Proportions of different races in the world, which are included and which are excluded?
+• Time period and technology available

 Details: